subsite/snapshotbackup/README.md

 **DISCLAIMER:**
 This program may not work as espected and it may destroy your data.
-It may destroy other users' data or system files too when run as root.
+It may stop working unexpectedly or create useless backups.
+It may be a security risk.
-Read and understand the code, test in a safe environment and USE AT YOUR OWN RISK.
+Read and understand the code, test in a safe environment, check your backups from time to time.
+USE AT YOUR OWN RISK.

+Syntax:
-Syntax: **snapshotbackup [--snapshots NUMBER] SOURCE_PATH [SOURCE_PATH ...]
+    **snapshotbackup.bash [--snapshots NUMBER] SOURCE_PATH [SOURCE_PATH ...]
 DEST_PATH**

-Example 1, make snapshots of three directories keeping the default number of copies (SNAPSHOT_COUNT in conf section): snapshotbackup backup@client:/etc backup@client:/home/user /mnt/backup_drive
+Example 1, make snapshots of three directories keeping the default number of copies (SNAPSHOT_COUNT in conf section):
+    snapshotbackup.bash backup@client:/etc backup@client:/home/user /mnt/backup_drive

 Example 2, make snapshots of /var/www keeping 30 copies:
-snapshotbackup --snapshots 30 /var/www /var/www_backup
+    snapshotbackup.bash --snapshots 30 /var/www /var/www_backup

+Example 3, sample pull backup in /etc/cron.d
+    30 1 * * * root /usr/local/sbin/snapshotbackup.bash --snapshots 14 backup@client:/etc backup@client:/home/user /mnt/backup_drive/client/daily

 Notes:
 - Run as root (with caution) to preserve file ownership and avoid permission errors, but protect your backup drive.